riverluara/love-peace/doc/DesignDoc.md

 ## Detailed Design

-> You'll add to this section as needed as the project progresses
+> Project Progression

 ![DetailedDesign](DetailedDesign.png)

 ## Issues and Risks

-> Open issues, risks, and your plan to address them (or plan to research options)
+> Open issues, risks, and our plan to address them (or plan to research options)

 Risks: